tgquintela/tgquintela.github.io/_notes/latent_dirichlet_allocation.md

 ---
-title: "Latent Dirichlet Allocation"
+title: "# Latent Dirichlet Allocation
+"
 collection: notes
 permalink: /notes/latent_dirichlet_allocation
 date: 2016-06-01
-Tags:
-  - Computer Science
-  - Information Retrieval
-  - Natural Language Processing

 ---

+# Latent Dirichlet Allocation

+2016-06-01

 Latent Dirichlet allocation (LDA) is a generative statistical model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
 In the case of NLP, if observations are words collected into documents, it posits that each document is a mixture of a small number of topics and that each word's creation is attributable to one of the document's topics.